tapetums/TTBase/TTBase.English.md

 PLUGIN_INFO* WINAPI TTBEvent_InitPluginInfo(LPTSTR PluginFilename);
 ```
 　Allocate the memory for the plugin information structure, set the information and return it.
 If the plugin has commands, allocate the memory for the command information too.
-　In PluginFilename, the execution path of the plugin is set as a **relative path** from TTBase.
-You can use it in your plugin, but copy it after allocating the memory for the _Filename_ member of the plugin information structure, and return it to TTBase.
+　In _PluginFilename_, the execution path of the plugin is set as a **relative path** from TTBase.
+You can use it in your plugin, but copy it with allocating the memory for the _Filename_ member of the plugin information structure, and return it to TTBase.

 ================================================================
 ###TTBEvent\_FreePluginInfo